affinitydevtait/bones-boilerplate/README.md

 	- ACF Gallery
 	- ACF Options
 	- ACF Repeater
-	- Affinity New Media Admin ( Will be intergrated in the boilerplate in version 4.0)
+	- Affinity New Media Admin ( Will be integrated into the boilerplate in v4.0)
 	- Gravity Forms
 	- Regenerate Thumbnails
 	- YOST Wordpress SEO